meganalnico/crossover/README.md

 # **_Crossover_** - Superhumans and the PFSDR

-*Compiled from OGL amd Creatve Commons content by Megan Alnico*
+*Compiled from OGL and Creatve Commons content by Megan Alnico*

 ## Starting Characters